grapestone5321/Kaggle-Prj-Indoor_Location_and_Navigation/README.md

 It is up to you how you want to handle this issue.
 This issue is not found in the test data.

+### Files
+- train: training path files, organized by site and floor; each path files contains the data of a single path on a single floor

+- test: test path files, organized by site and floor; each path files contains the data of a single path on a single floor, but without the waypoint (x, y) data; the task of this competition is, for a given site-path file, predict the floor and waypoint locations at the timestamps given in the sample_submission.csv file

+- metadata: floor metadata folder, organized by site and floor, which includes the following for each floor:

+      floor_image.png
+      floor_info.json
+      geojson_map.json

+- sample_submission.csv: a sample submission file in the correct format; each has a unique id which contains a site id, a path id, and the timestamp within the trace for which to make a prediction; see the Evaluation page for the required integer mapping of floor names

 -------

 ## github link